HELVE/HELVEOS/README.md

 3m_wait

 > "Please draw 2/4th of a mental circle around you."
 > "This is your space of outward intent.
 Thought processes directed outward will stabilize your perception of others and create the way forward.
-Think about how you intend to treat others."
+Think about how you intend to treat others.
+Once you describe it return to calm state."

 3m_wait